Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: New predictions and an inference

 $C$.
 Both density of matter and density of dark matter in huge voids must be more lower than those predicted by the conventional theory.
-Specifically, the density of hydrogen in the huge voids must be more less than that predicted by the conventional theory.
-Right or mistake of the predict can be confirmed by the observation of distribution of hydrogen.
+Consequently, the density of hydrogen and the density of helium inside the huge voids must be more less than that predicted by the conventional theory.